KnowageLabs/Knowage-Documentation/functionalities-guide/widget-gallery/index.rst

 -   **Label**: Mandatory.
 The name of the widget template
 -   **Type**: Mandatory.
 The widget type.
 -   **Output type**: Available for the python widget only.
 Will set the output type of the python code.
 -   **Description**: Optional.
-The description of the wiget template, will be visible as a tooltip on the dashboard selection.
+The description of the widget template, will be visible as a tooltip on the dashboard selection.
 -   **Tags**: Optional.
 A list of unique tags to easily categorize templates.
 It's possible to search using tags too.
 -   **Image**: Optional.
 The image of the widget that will be shown on the dashboard selection.
 Maximum image size is 200k.
 -   **Code section**: Mandatory.
 The code editor.